Erin of Makers explains what is sensory play and shares why sensory play is important along with lots of ideas for sensory bin fillers.

 Little did I know that by creating these sensory play experiences, I was supporting their cognitive growth, language development, gross and fine motor skills, and social and emotional skills all at the same time!

-In a nutshell, sensory play is play that stimulates multiple senses at the same time.
+1. Sensory play stimulates multiple senses at the same time.
 This helps to build pathways (or connections) between nerves within the brain which then helps to lay a solid foundation for more complex tasks later down the road.

 Add in elements to sensory bins that encourage imaginary play because when kids have the opportunity to play with you and/or others, it enhances their social and emotional skills.

-Begin by putting down a blanket, sheet or old shower curtain your kids can spill things on.
-It’s good to designate a ‘space’ for the sensory materials, and remember to always encourage the materials to stay in the bin.
+1. A Designated Space: Begin by putting down a blanket, sheet or old shower curtain your kids can spill things on.
+It’s good to designate a ‘space’ for the sensory materials and remember to always encourage the materials to stay in the bin.
 This is something you’ll probably have to remind your kids about often.

 It’s pretty much impossible for them not to spill at least a little, especially when they’re focusing so hard on building those fine and gross motor skills.
 But kids should know the materials are supposed to stay in the designated area.